Middle Eastern cuisine: History and influences

 The Middle East incorporates the Fertile Crescent, including Mesopotamia (Sumer, Akkad, Assyria and Babylonia) where wheat was first cultivated, followed by rye, barley, lentils, beans, pistachios, figs, pomegranates, dates and other regional staples.
 The domestication of sheep, goats and cattle took place in the region as well.
-Fermentation was also discovered there, in order to leaven bread and make beer in Ancient Egypt and Mesopotamia.
+Fermentation was also discovered there, in order to leaven bread and make beer in Ancient Mesopotamia and Ancient Egypt and Mesopotamia.
 Additionally, the earliest written recipes come from that region.

-As a crossroad between Europe, Africa, and Asia, it has been a hub of food and recipe exchange.
+As a crossroad between Europe, North Africa, and Asia, it has been a hub of food and recipe exchange.
 During the first Persian Empire (ca. 550–330 BCE), the foundation was laid for modern Middle-Eastern food when rice, poultry and fruits were incorporated into the local diet.
 Figs, dates and nuts were brought by merchants to conquered lands, and spices were brought from the Orient.

 The region was also influenced by dumplings from Mongol invaders; turmeric and other spices from India; cloves, peppercorns and allspice from the Spice Islands; okra from Africa, and tomatoes from the New World.

-Religion has impacted the cuisine by making lamb the primary meat since both Jews and Muslims do not eat pork.
+Religion has impacted the cuisine by making lamb the primary meat since both Jews and Muslims do not eat pork, although the cuisines of Christian peoples such as Assyrians, Armenians, Cypriots and Maronites can incorporate pork.

 The Qur'an forbids alcohol consumption, which is why non-Islamic countries produce and export alcohol.
 Prime example would be wine made in Lebanon, in vineyards such as Château Ksara, Chateau Kefraya and Chateau Masaya which have gained international recognition.
 Château Ksara is also known for its arak ksarak.
 Al-Maza is Lebanon's primary brewery, and once it was the Middle East's only beer producer.
+Assyrian communities in Iraq, Turkey and Syria have long produced their own Wheat Beer, Wine and Arak.

 Before the 1979 change of regime, Iran was noted for its wine production.

 Under the Ottoman Empire, sweet pastries of paper-thin phyllo dough and thick coffee were brought and introduced to the region.